 Figure 15.
 Location and values of maximum bending stress during lifting

-Load Case 2 - CPA Hanging with Top FC Attached in Installation Position
+Load Case 2 - CPA Hanging with Top and Bottom FC Attached in Installation Position

 During installation, the two top and bottom FC modules will be hung from a CPA plane (CPA panel pair).
 Once installed in the correct location in the detector the top and bottom FC modules will be deployed.
 The current estimate for the FC weight is 157 lbs.
 This load is carried by 2 CPA panels so each hinge on the CPA will support 78.5 lbs from each FC in the installation position or a total of 157 lbs per CPA panel.
 The loads of the top FC modules are transferred through the aluminum hinge directly to the center strap that supports the CPA, see Figure 16 and Figure 17.